bburns/PyVoyager/README.md

 Next steps
 ----------------------------------------

+* Add titles to each target movie
+* Handle wildcards and ranges, eg `vg images 5101-5120`, `vg images 51*`
 * Improve stabilization/centering routines - handle off-screen centers and crescents
 * Improve color frame detection and rendering routines - could borrow missing channels from previous frames, use all available channels, use more precise colors than just rgb, eg orange
-* Add titles to each target movie
 * Combine movie segments into single movie, adding audio
 * Build mosaics with hand-annotated information, include in movies
-* Handle wildcards and ranges, eg `vg images 5101-5120`, `vg images 51*`
-* Host PNG images somewhere for download
+* Host PNG images somewhere for download to make cross-platform - put on an Amazon s3 server
 * Add adjustment step to correct images - remove reseau marks, subtract dark current images, optimize contrast(?)
 * Option to make b&w movies using one filter, to reduce flickering